 In addition to exporting data to many file formats, this export tool enables the data migration from one relational database to another.
 Thus, you can convert Access to Firebird, SQL Server to SQLite, CSV to PostgreSQL, or use many other source-to-destination database migrations of supported database types.

 For some database types, it is possible to export data in very fast batch mode with ability to control the size of data batches.

 Another powerful export option, Export mode, controls the export actions:

-In just a few clicks, you can easily export several selected tables at once.
-By default, exporting group of tables is done as one source table per one target file or table.
+In just a few clicks, you can easily export all selected tables or SQL query results at once.
+By default, exporting group of datasets is done as one source dataset per one target file or table.